mkeinan/iot_project/README.md

 # iot_project
-This repo manages all the code for course 236333 at the Technion - Project in IOT (a.k.a.
+This repo manages all the Android application code for course 236333 at the Technion - Project in IOT (a.k.a.
 Arduino Project)